evilC/steamcontroller/README.md

 If you do want to build the `SteamController.dll` yourself, Download CMake, run the CMake GUI, point it at the root of the repo as the source, and another folder as the build folder, it will spit out a folder with SLN files in it - open `LibSteamController.sln` and you can compile from there.
 The Dll will be in either `Debug` or `Release` next to the SLN file.

-Naming is a little confusing - The C# library builds to `SteamControllerMono.dll`, even though it is called `SteamController`.
+Naming is a little confusing - The C# wrapper builds to `SteamControllerMono.dll`, even though the project is called `SteamController`.

 =======================